Hakesh/p1-sherpa-finder/README.md

 - [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified)
-  - Thanks to his [video](https://www.youtube.com/watch?v=fYq5PXgSsbE) on learning flexbox in 15 minutes he saved me a lot of time and frustration from trying to make my "About" section of the website work and look the way I wanted it to, which also made it very easy to make it responsive on all devices.
+  - Thanks to his [video](https://www.youtube.com/watch?v=fYq5PXgSsbE) on learning flexbox in 15 minutes he saved me a lot of time and frustration from trying to make my "About Us" section of the website work and look the way I wanted it to, using flexbox also made it very easy to make it responsive on all devices.

 - [Bungie](https://www.bungie.net/)
   - For providing excellent images in their press-kits and articles on their website and for allowing their content to be used in non-commercial creations.
 The landing page image and both 'About Us' images were taken from their websites.
 Exact sources can be found in the code of index.html and style.css.